collinalexbell/HackMatrix/game-design.md

 - Load in minecraft buildings
 - Load in magicavoxel data

+- It is becomming obvious that I will need to optimize my renderer even more.

 ?
 Multiple X windows to allow a browser as well
 - recompilable while playing